ThomasLachaux/IP-Monitoring/README.md

 IP Monitoring is a tool to monitor hosts IP.
 The service fetches a list of IP from a JSON with the format {ips: [{name: string, ip: string}]} and refreshes it regularly.
 Then, it pings regularly all hosts.
 Stats are available across an API.
+If an host is down for more than 5 minutes (configurable), it sends an alert by email

 # Installation